Wnjoki/PILyTQOJRh9c4klH/README.md

 # Potential Talents

-Predict how fit the candidate is based on their available information in a a talent sourcing and management company.
+The goal of this project is to predict how fit the candidates are based on their available information.
+Rank candidates based on a fitness score and then Re-rank candidates when a candidate is starred.

 #Data Description: